cambrozak/bpl001/doc/01-lesson-plan.md

 ###Introductions (30min)
 _**Objective:** Instructor and Students get acquainted_<br>
-**Activity:** Instructor and Students introduce each other and briefly describe an encounter with a real robot.
+**Activity:** Instructor and Students introduce each other and briefly describe an encounter with a real robot.<br>
-**Activity:** Show video of TUG at UCSF Medical, Instructors first encounter with a real robot. https://www.youtube.com/watch?v=REEzJfGRaZE
+**Activity:** Show video of TUG at UCSF Medical, Instructors first encounter with a real robot.<br>
+https://www.youtube.com/watch?v=REEzJfGRaZE

 ###Class Orientation (15min)